MarcinBear/road-traffic-simulation/README.md

 * T(🔴) - time until the next green light comes on after the one in question goes out

-* P(🢁) - probability of selecting the "up" direction.
+* P(🢁) - probability of selecting the "up" direction by a passing car.
 Similarly other directions.

  ---